mozillaarchive/deuxdrop/deploy/cobbler/cobbler-setup.md

 After changing the settings, you will want to run "cobbler sync" and restart the cobblerd daemon ("service cobblerd restart").

+## Replicate from another server

+If you already have a cobbler server setup where you have completed the distro, repo, and profile configuration, then you can simply mirror that server.
+To do this...

+Make sure that the server you are replicating from has rsync enabled by:

+* changing 'disable' to 'no' in /etc/xinetd.d/rsync (as "cobbler check" tells you to do) and restarting xinetd ("service xinetd restart")
+* making sure the firewall has a hole in it for rsync (port 873) using
+   either: system-config-firewall-tui, system-config-firewall, or some other command line tool that I have forgotten.

+The rsync daemon's /etc/rsyncd.conf file should be under management by cobbler and only contain cobbler paths (plus anything you add to /etc/cobbler/rsyncd.template) and so should be safe as long as there are no flaws in the implementation of the rsync daemon before it drops privileges.

+You may need to chmod the files involved so that if/when rsyncd changes its uid it can still read the files.

+    chmod a+r -R /var/www/cobbler/*_mirror

+Then, on the server to replicate to, you can run:

+    cobbler replicate --master=HOSTNAME --distros=* --profiles=* --repos=* --image=*

 ## Grab your distro, configure repo's.